-Element Red - 1 points Yellow - 2 points Green - 3 points Score Interactions with Cooperating Professor and Record/Analysis of Methods Journal shows few instances of interaction with professor, with little evidence of analysis of professor's methods utilized in the course.
-Journal shows some instances of interaction with professor, with some evidence of analysis of professor's methods utilized in the course.
-Journal entries show clear record of interpersonal interaction with professor, providing evidence of a record and an analysis of the professor's chosen teaching methods utilized for the course.
-Earned Writing Theory and Practice Observations Journal entries show little or no indication of knowledge and understanding of classical/contemporary writing theory and little or no reflection of how theory works in actual practice.
+Element Red - 1 points Yellow - 2 points Green - 3 points Score Interactions with Journal shows few Journal shows some Journal entries show Earned Cooperating Professor and instances of interaction with instances of interaction with clear record of interpersonal Record/Analysis of Methods professor, with little evidence of analysis of professor's methods utilized in the course. professor, with some evidence of analysis of professor's methods utilized in the course. interaction with professor, providing evidence of a record and an analysis of the professor's chosen teaching methods utilized for the course.
+Writing Theory and Practice Observations Journal entries show little or no indication of knowledge and understanding of classical/contemporary writing theory and little or no reflection of how theory works in actual practice.
 Journal entries show some indication of knowledge and understanding of classical/contemporary writing theory and some reflection of how theory works in actual practice.
 Journal entries show clear indication of knowledge and understanding of classical/contemporary writing theory and clear reflection of how theory works in actual practice.
 Practices and Methods of Diverse Set of Professors/Teachers Journal entries show little to no evidence of recording diverse "best practices" from a few writing professors/teachers.
 Journal entries show some evidence of recording diverse "best practices" from a range of writing professors/teachers.
 Journal entries show clear evidence of recording diverse "best practices" from a wide range of writing professors/teachers.
 Reflection Journal entries show little to no indication of reflection on the methods and practices recorded and discussed.
 Journal entries show some indication of reflection on the methods and practices recorded and discussed.
 Journal entries show a clear indication of extensive reflection on the methods and practices recorded and discussed.
 Development Journal lacks enough development to discuss most of the elements above (generally below 10,000 words).
 Journal is developed enough to display some engagement with all elements above (generally 10,000 - 14,000 words).
 Journal is clearly developed so as to display a full semester of engagement with all elements above (generally above 14,000 words).
-Total Score (0 - 15)
+Total Score $(0-15)$